mircealungu/Softwarenaut/INSTALLATION.md

     ```Smalltalk.SN.Softwarenaut installationFolder: '/local/Softwarenaut/'```

 1. From the window menu select *File->Save Images As...* and save the current state of your image in the /local/Softwarenaut/st-images/ folder.
 From now on, you can simply open this image.

+1. Select the red menu bar icon in the shape of an S to start Softwarenaut

+1. To load your first system and start playing with it, select from the menu *Import->From FAMIX(2.1) model (.MSE) file* and select one of the pre-existing models in the /local/Softwarenaut/models folder